didiergirard/CGEMEV/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-3-1.png)

-The following timing is for a MacBookAir Intel I5 1.4GHz :
+The following timing (in seconds) is for a MacBookAir Intel I5 1.4GHz :

 ``` r
 ut   # for the simulation of 5 realizations :